12 Uncertainty

 In this chapter, you learned about the many different sources of error in machine learning pipelines and how they introduce uncertainty into your estimates.
 While uncertainty can be disentangled in theory, it is difficult to disentangle in practice – you can usually only quantify the overall uncertainty.
 Nevertheless, it is helpful to separate uncertainties conceptually, especially if you are looking for strategies to minimize uncertainty.

 Uncertainty should not be seen as just an add-on.
-Uncertainty is essential, especially if you want to gain new knowledge with machine learning or act on machine learning predictions.
+Uncertainty quantification is essential, especially if you want to gain new knowledge with machine learning or act on machine learning predictions.
 To get a realistic picture of the true uncertainty, all sources of uncertainty should be considered

 When it comes to quantifying uncertainty, we recommend that scientists be pragmatists.
-You may can Bayesian techniques if you have domain knowledge that allows you to set a reasonable prior.
+You can use Bayesian techniques if you have domain knowledge that allows you to set a reasonable prior.
 Otherwise, frequentist approaches to uncertainty quantification can provide you with (calibrated) uncertainties under modest assumptions.

 Uncertainty is closely related to many chapters in this book:

-• Many approaches to minimizing uncertainty rely on domain knowledge (see Chapter 9).
+- Many approaches to minimizing uncertainty rely on domain knowledge (see Chapter 8).
 Reliable domain knowledge can significantly minimize task, distribution, model, and data uncertainty.

-• The uncertainty framework presented here is quite general.
-It can be applied to interpretability techniques (see Chapter 10) and even to causal effect estimation (see Chapter 11).
+- The uncertainty framework presented here is quite general.
+It can be applied to interpretability techniques (see Chapter 9) and even to causal effect estimation (see Chapter 10).

 We hope we have minimized your uncertainty about uncertainty with this chapter…

-1. Bayes formula describes how to update your prior beliefs in light of new evidence.
-Namely, if \(\hat{f}\) is your hypothesis and \(D\) is your evidence, you should update your belief with: \[ \mathbb{P}(\hat{f}\mid D)=\frac{\mathbb{P}(D\mid \hat{f})\mathbb{P}(\hat{f})}{\mathbb{P}(D)}. \]↩︎
+Bayes formula describes how to update your prior beliefs in light of new evidence.
+Namely, if \(\hat{f}\) is your hypothesis and \(D\) is your evidence, you should update your belief with: \(\mathbb{P}(\hat{f}\mid D)=\frac{\mathbb{P}(D\mid \hat{f})\mathbb{P}(\hat{f})}{\mathbb{P}(D)}.\)↩︎

-3. Technical detail: For \(X=x\) with a probability density of zero, the term on the right is undefined.
+Technical detail: For \(X=x\) with a probability of zero, the term on the right is undefined.
 Therefore, the Bayes-optimal predictor does not describe a unique function, but an equivalence class of functions that are aligned at \(x\) with positive density.↩︎

-4. Many of these measurements from gauges and snow stations are fully automated.
+Many of these measurements from gauges and snow stations are fully automated.
 But for the sake of illustration, let’s assume they are recorded by humans.↩︎